+Do something different — make a change in your life!
 Take a scuba diving class, go on a singles cruise, or join a hiking club in your city.
 Do something unexpected, something you’ve always wanted to do but were too busy or scared to try.
 Find ways to meet new people and expand your horizons — it will increase your self-confidence and self-esteem.
 And, the better you feel about yourself, the easier it will be to walk away from a controlling relationship.

+Cleanse your life: out with the old, in with the new.
 To break from from a controlling relationship, you need to cleanse your life.
 This means putting, throwing, or giving away everything that your ex gave you or left behind.
 Deal with everything that you accumulated as a couple, or that reminds you of your ex.
 This tip serves a double purpose: you’ll declutter you home at the same time!

+Take a vacation from your daily life.
 You may not be able to afford a trip to Maui or Belize, but you might be able to take a day trip to a nearby city or town.
 Getting out of your every day surroundings is a great way to walk away from controlling relationships and addictive love because it pulls you out of your normal life!
 A vay-cay can challenge you to take risks and reach outside your comfort zone, which will make you feel good (in the long run).

+Get and stay physically, emotionally, and spiritually healthy.
 Taking care of yourself means staying away from the carton of ice cream (a classic way to heal from breaking up with someone).
 Instead, stay in the “sweat zone.”
 Don’t give up on your fitness routine — you need to nourish your body with exercise, food, and sleep.
 When you’re getting over a controlling relationship, you need to stay physically, emotionally, and spiritually strong.

 If you’re struggling with codependency, read my article about untangling a codependent love relationship.